YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

    Minimized from
    `yosys -p ': original sequence of commands to produce error;' design.v`

-- if you're able to, it may also help to share the original un-minimized design
+If possible, it may also help to share the original un-minimized design.

-  + if the design is too big for a comment, consider turning it into a `Gist`_
+If the design is too big for a comment, consider turning it into a `Gist`_

 .. _Gist: https://gist.github.com/